marwinkirchhofs/m_code_manager/restructurization.md

               responsibilites across different git repos (mcm is not responsible for where to place files, because it might not even know which files are there)
-    * [ ] project needs a sort of 'm_code_manager config file', with the main purpose to specify specifc commits/versions/branches of the extra repos that you want to use (the actual current commit is tracked by git itself, so this would be more of a read config file for when you add something)
+    * [x] project needs a sort of 'm_code_manager config file', with the main purpose to specify specifc commits/versions/branches of the extra repos that you want to use (the actual current commit is tracked by git itself, so this would be more of a read config file for when you add something)
+    * [ ] actually implement the support for user-defined custom code managers (like add those locations to the python path, look in those locations as well for the auto completion)
 * [ ] Codemanagers
-    * [ ] mechanism to specify, per codemanager, in a global data structure which command depends on which subrepos.
+    * [x] mechanism to specify, per codemanager, in a global data structure which command depends on which subrepos.
 The repo checker is then only triggered on repos that the current command actually needs.
 (Make it so that you also give the repos globally, so something like a table/dict at the beginning of the file of repos and commands.
 Then m_code_manager can handle everything repo-related, and the actual commands can rely on the repo being there in the way that the user wants it to)
+    * [x] for every 'project' command:
-    * [ ] hard-code that every project in whatever language is a git repo
+        * [x] hard-code that every project in whatever language is a git repo
+        * [x] ensure that all the necessary standard subrepos are downloaded and handled -> run `_command_git_update` at the end of a project generation
+    * [x] allow for dynamically specifying submodules, e.g. based on the project
+          type: implement a code manager hook `get_submodules` - function defined in code_manager, that just returns self.submodules, but that a specific codemanager can overwrite to specify something dynamically, for example based on a field set in the project_config like project type
+    * [ ] establish the connection of which submodule is needed for which command
+        * [ ] until that point, just download all submodules (so for hdl, also things like sim util and sim axi)
+    * [ ] harden a bit against mis-using:
+        * [ ] don't init a git repo if you are in a directory that already has one (probably that's already happening)
+        * [ ] for submodule commands, warn if it looks like you're not in the top level (for example, if there is no submodules.json and no .gitmodules)
     * [ ] HDL
+        * [ ] make the project_config a script, but generate a standard config
+              during project command: if you add something, for example for some simulator, you add that one to the default project_config in scripts.
+Then you define a command that fetches this one and adds all fields that are not in the existing project config yet, with default values
-        * [ ] command to update the extra repos (sim utils, axi
+        * [x] command to update the extra repos (sim utils, axi sim)
         * [ ] split up vio_ctrl.tcl, such that one of them goes into a "user don't touch" scripts directory and provides the framework, and that the other resides in "user_scripts"
-        * [ ] make project_config an asset
-            * on that note, think about if it should really fail if a field can not be found, or if it is ok to silently assume that field is supposed to be there and create it.
-It's not that the user accesses the field, so unless I screwed up the programming, the error source is the user removing a field, not the tool adding an undesired field.
+    * [x] Systemverilog
+        * [x] relative import of hdl code manager (doesn't work if repo standalone, but nobody ever does that)

 ## Make it usable
-* [ ] Find and implement a way for the user to make changes to a submodule
+* [x] Find and implement a way for the user to make changes to a submodule -> they can go ssh instead of https, they can choose to always checkout local branches, that should be enough to work on the subrepos

 # Notes